sagemath/trac_to_gh/Issue 9473.md

 # Issue 9473: notebook: execute bit set on pickle's, but shouldn't be (really easy to fix)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9473

 Original creator: was